Toxic Chinese Drywall is STILL a serious problem. Mitigation

 If toxic Chinese drywall can turn electrical wires and copper black, what do you suppose the toxins can do to your lungs or a childs?

 Some real estate agents and investment companies are giving buyers reports and “Certificates” on homes they are flipping saying they have been inspected for toxic Chinese drywall.
 These reports are not guarantees or warranties.
 Inspectors who check for Chinese drywall can only give assurances to buyers based upon their experience and inspection findings that a house does not have toxic Chinese drywall.
 Some agents make it sound like the inspection report or “certificate” is a guarantee that is backed by some kind of opportunity to have recourse if the inspector has made a mistake.
 All inspectors have the buyer’s sign a detailed liability waver.
 Some builder’s give “Certificates” saying that they will give the buyer a small dollar amount if they find toxic Chinese drywall after they purchase the home.
 An unsuspecting buyer who signs off on this type of documentation is limiting their opportunity for recourse if the house is found to have toxic Chinese drywall after it is purchase.
-This is typical when a new developer come in and buys the leftovers from a developer who filed bankruptcy in order not be sued by the homeowners whose homes were built with the toxic Chinese drywall.
+This is typical when a new developer come in and buys the leftovers from a developer who filed bankruptcy in order not be sued by the homeowners whose homes were built with the toxic Chinese drywall between 2001 and 2010.

 Toxic Chinese Drywall has also been found in older properties which have been renovated within the last few years.
 Lowe’s had a class action lawsuit because they sold the product in their retail stores throughout the United States.